rcky844/knowledge-handbook/Biology/Reproduction & Genetics/Cell cycle & division/Mitotic cell division.md

 ##### Prophase
 ![[mitosis_prophase.webp|300]]
 - Replicated DNA coils up tightly into chromosomes.
-  Each [[chromosome]] is visible as two sister chromatids attached at the centromere.
+  Each [[Chromosomes|chromosome]] is visible as two sister chromatids attached at the centromere.
 - The **nuclear membrane** breaks down.
 - **Spindle fibres** start to form.